Paxing939/Theory-of-algorithms/README.md

 # Theory-of-algorithms
-Realization of different tasks and algorithms
+Realization of different tasks and algorithms.
+Most of it I've done as my University homework.

 ### Tree task